R&B Love songs have enchanted and enriched the ears and imaginations of music lovers the world over like no other genre.

 The song was one of only four then-new ones included on a two-album set otherwise consisting of past milestones assembled under the colorful (and bold) title, Original Musiquarium, Volume 1.

 Once lovers come together as one, the challenge is to keep it together.
 Though life and the world will hurl them many hurdles to leap and obstacles to avoid, the honest to God best way to survive is to keep love simple.
-“Whatever you want to do is all right with me…” And, of course, this goes for both parties.
+“Whatever you want to do is all right with me….”
+And, of course, this goes for both parties.

-Thus is the plea of the Secular Reverend Al Green’s “Let’s Stay Together” which he co-penned with Memphis Soul music producer extraordinaire Willie Mitchell and master drummer Al Jackson, Jr. (the reason why the gently driving pulse of this song so perfectly syncs to the success of the long-distance jog of love).
+Thus is the plea of the Secular Reverend Al Green’s “Let’s Stay Together,” which he co-penned with Memphis Soul music producer extraordinaire Willie Mitchell and master drummer Al Jackson, Jr. (the reason why the gently driving pulse of this song so perfectly syncs to the success of the long-distance jog of love).

-Once a couple has been around long enough to be pleased to be called ‘the folks who live on the hill,’ they can also surely sing a wistful duet of “(You’re the) Best Thing That Ever Happened to Me” a la Gladys Knight & The Pips, written by soft spoken country tunesmith Jim Weatherley, the soul group’s first-call go-to secret weaver of love magic.
+Once a couple has been around long enough to be pleased to be called ‘the folks who live on the hill,’ they can also surely sing a wistful duet of “(You’re the) Best Thing That Ever Happened to Me” a la Gladys Knight & The Pips, written by soft-spoken country tunesmith Jim Weatherley, the soul group’s first-call go-to secret weaver of love magic.

-All of that said, there are times when love weighs so profound that it’s difficult to articulate even in song.
-Ernie Isley, best known as the searing blues-rock guitarist of The Isley Brothers, best captured that sentiment putting pen to paper to write the elliptically poetic “(At Your Best) You Are Love” – originally sung by Ronald Isley but also sensitively interpreted for another generation by “baby girl” Aaliyah.
+All of that said, there are times when love weighs so profoundly that it’s difficult to articulate even in song.
+Ernie Isley, best known as the searing blues-rock guitarist of The Isley Brothers, best captured that sentiment by putting pen to paper to write the elliptically poetic “(At Your Best) You Are Love” – originally sung by Ronald Isley but also sensitively interpreted for another generation by “baby girl” Aaliyah.